2008 Italian Open – Men's singles

 Novak Djokovic defeated Stanislas Wawrinka in the final, 4-6, 6-3, 6-3 to win the men's singles tennis title at the 2008 Italian Open.

 Rafael Nadal was the three-time defending champion, but lost in the second round to Juan Carlos Ferrero.
-Notably, this marked the first of two instances that Nadal lost his opening match at a clay court tournament.
+This marked the first of only two instances in which Nadal lost his opening match at a clay court tournament (alongside the 2024 French Open).
+In a six-year span from 2005 and 2010, this marked Nadal's only defeat at the event.

 Seeds

 The top eight seeds receive a bye into the second round.